openstack-archive/scalpels/README.rst

 Scalpels
 ========
-Scalpels is a distributed tracing or debuging system for OpenStack.
+Scalpels is a distributed tracing or debugging system for OpenStack.

 Background
 ==========
 OpenStack is made of multiple Python-based projects.
-Each project has similiar but different architecture.
-Scalpels intergates some useful scripts or 3rd tools to help operator track system status in your cloud environments.
+Each project has similar but different architecture.
+Scalpels integrates some useful scripts or 3rd tools to help operator track system status in your cloud environments.

 Contribute
 ==========